bamidev/browser-window/docs/GETTING-STARTED.md

 *Pros:*
 * Is available on all major platforms: Windows, MacOS, Linux (although MacOS support in _BrowserWindow_ needs some work).
 If you want the exact same behavior of your app on all platforms, CEF is recommended.
-* The cookie API is supported when using CEF in _BrowserWindow_.
+* The cookie API of _BrowserWindow_ is supported.
+* Is the only framework option which can be decently cross-compiled to Windows.

 *Cons:*
 * Can be a pain to set up correctly; requires a lot of files to be present for the executable, and needs the sandbox to have specific permissions.